IHE/ITI.PCF/input/pagecontent/volume-1.md

   Then a Consent is captured by the **Consent Recorder** and stored in the **Consent Registry**
 ```

-Note: the above use-case is written in [Gherkin](https://cucumber.io/docs/gherkin/), a use-case language optimized for automated testing.
+Note: the above use case is written in [Gherkin](https://cucumber.io/docs/gherkin/), a use case language optimized for automated testing.

 The Consent details are specific to the Patient Privacy Policy, the parameters agreed to in the ceremony, and the Consent profile (Basic, Intermediate, Advance) that was used.